shawn-mty/senior-front-end-dev-test-main/README.md

    d.
 Encapsulate logical page components into Vue components for easy re-use
    e.
 Supply controls to the user to sort Newest to Oldest or Oldest to Newest
    f.
 Ensure the sort order works with a query string variable of your choice to enabling sharing of the page with the sort order in tact
+   g.
+Keep performance in mind
+   Make sure to display optimized images
+   Paginate according to your desired strategy
+   Provide a sort order control
+   Store the sort order in the URL
+   Make it look good 💪
 2. A dedicated page for each blog post displaying it's content, image, tile, and author
    a.
 Make sure you address SEO
    b.
 Once again, consider performance